dvrpc/sidewalk-data-viz/README.md

 Interactive webmaps that visualize the outputs of the sidewalk gap analysis, leveraging data hosted on DVRPC's [vector tile server](https://tiles.dvrpc.org).

+A live demo of the map can be seen here: [https://dvrpc.github.io/sidewalk-data-viz/](https://dvrpc.github.io/sidewalk-data-viz/)

 ## Development

 Use `lite-server` to run a local develpoment server: